iRedlon/jparty/documentation/overview.md

 - Test #5: `trivia question: "This is the capital of Finland". correct answer: "helsinki". response: "hellsinky"` should be `correct`

 ## Debug Mode
-- An offline client (not connected to a web socket) will automatically run in debug mode.
+- An offline client (not connected to a web socket) will always start up in debug mode.
 In order to run both the server and client in debug mode, the DEBUG_MODE environment variable must be set on the server (it will be set when using the "npm run debug" script on server)
 - Debug mode enables a few tools and shortcuts for ease of testing, including these on client:
   - Debug panel in settings menu allowing you to use debug commands
   - Click clues on HostBoard to select them